jirehcwe/PortTimeJob/README.md

 ![trailer splash](https://github.com/jirehcwe/PortTimeJob/blob/master/Assets/Game%20trailer.png)

-I worked with the game in the upper middle and some of the transition scenes/loading screen for the game.
+I worked with the game in the upper middle and some of the transition scenes/loading screen for the game, the mini-map navigation and zooming, the loading screen and the audio.

 ![minigame splash](https://github.com/jirehcwe/PortTimeJob/blob/master/Assets/Mini%20games.png)